AICoRS

 Executive summary: The AICoRS project aims at designing, implementing and validating an experimental model of a Cosmic radiation sensor (Single Event Upset detector) for Space applications (TRL 4).
 The sensor will be implemented in hardware, on a Field Programmable Gate Array (FPGA) and it will benefit of a hardware implementation of an Artificial Intelligence model for the real-time, on-the-fly analysis of the radiation-induced faults patterns in the satellite-embarked electronics.
 In the process, the young researchers involved in the project, especially the ones from UTM, will be trained, mentored and supported for their advancement in the PhD programs and academic careers.
 This will be achieved through the appropriate planned mobilities (exchanges) of the early-stage researchers between Romania and Republic of Moldova.
 The project scope will be achieved in tight collaboration between the team members from UNITBV and UTM and the complementarity of their existing infrastructure.

-Scope: The AICoRS project aims at designing, implementing and validating an experimental model of a cosmic radiation sensor (Single Event Upset detector) for Space applications (at TRL 4), which will be implemented in hardware, on an FPGA and it will benefit of a hardware implementation of an AI model for the real-time, on-the-fly analysis of the radiation-induced faults patterns in the satellite-embarked electronics.
+Goal: The AICoRS project aims at designing, implementing and validating an experimental model of a cosmic radiation sensor (Single Event Upset detector) for Space applications (at TRL 4), which will be implemented in hardware, on an FPGA and it will benefit of a hardware implementation of an AI model for the real-time, on-the-fly analysis of the radiation-induced faults patterns in the satellite-embarked electronics.
 In the process, the young researchers involved in the project, especially the ones from UTM, will be trained and supported for their advancement in the academic careers.
 This will be achieved through the appropriate mentoring and planned mobilities (exchanges) of the early-stage researchers between Romania and Republic of Moldova.
 The project scope will be achieved in tight collaboration between the researchers from UNITBV and UTM and the complementarity of their existing infrastructure.

 Project team